 1. Purpose of procedures

-The commercialisation of intellectual property is the process by which the outcomes of research at USC reach the community, for social, public good or monetary gain.
+The commercialisation of intellectual property is the process by which the outcomes of research at the University reach the community, for social, public good or monetary gain.
 Commercialisation is a complex and often lengthy process and requires commitment and diligence.
 There are a variety of pathways to commercialisation and numerous steps are involved in the process.

 3. Why commercialise? – community benefit

-In terms of industry adoption, this occurs when the innovation and inventiveness of USC’s staff and students and invited scholars is disseminated into an industry or sector, and that industry or sector then adopts the new knowledge created.
+In terms of industry adoption, this occurs when the innovation and inventiveness of staff and students and invited scholars is disseminated into an industry or sector, and that industry or sector then adopts the new knowledge created.

 However, for some research, commercialisation may not occur unless there is investment in the technology, to take technology into a market ready state.
 That investment is usually undertaken by an industry partner who is a collaborator, or an investor into a start-up company, or a licensee.
-For other disciplines of research, commercialisation may not occur unless USC partners with a commercial partner with the skills and resources to successfully commercialise.
+For other disciplines of research, commercialisation may not occur unless the University partners with a commercial partner with the skills and resources to successfully commercialise.

 Where community benefit can only be achieved by forming an alliance with an industry partner or investor, and that alliance does not occur, the results may be less than optimal.
-The technology may never reach a market ready state, or those skills and resources may not be accessed, and the community as a result may never benefit from USC’s research outcomes in this particular area.
+The technology may never reach a market ready state, or those skills and resources may not be accessed, and the community as a result may never benefit from the University’s research outcomes in this particular area.

 Some examples of alliances with industry partners are: